Repealing the Clean Water Act Could Devastate Our Waters

-For a man who prides himself on his keen business acumen, Donald Trump displays incredible ignorance toward the way the wheels of certain industries turn.
+Donald Trump displays ignorance toward the way the wheels of certain industries turn.
 The tourism industry, for example, relies upon the preservation of national treasures, including waterways, to drive vacationers to their destinations.
 No one wants to holiday near a lake reeking of decaying fish.

 Why the U.S. Must Act to Strengthen Protections

 States can take action to draft stricter rules.
-These will meet with challenges as well, but offer one way for local governments to protect their waterways somewhat, though contaminants still could enter from outside jurisdictions.
+These will meet with challenges as well, but offer one way for local governments to protect their waterways somewhat.
+However, contaminants still could enter from outside jurisdictions.

 Clean Water Is a Basic Human Right

 All living things need water to survive, and human beings are no exceptions.
-If we truly hope to live up to our forefather’s ideals of life, liberty and the pursuit of happiness for all citizens, then we need to protect our access to this vital resource.
+If we truly hope to live up to our forefather’s ideals of life, liberty, and the pursuit of happiness, then we must protect our access to this vital resource.

 About the author